EricssonResearch/dnt/getting_started/scenario_oam/README.md

-# Scenario: R2DTWO Operation, Administration and Maintenance (OAM)
+# Scenario 6: R2DTWO Operation, Administration and Maintenance (OAM)

 __Important: this scenario assumes background knowledge of the first three scenarios.
 Please take a look into Scenarios TSN, TSNoDetNet and IP46oDetNet scenarios if you have not already.__

-This scenario extending the IP46oDetNet scenario with OAM capabilities and functions.
+This scenario extends the IP46oDetNet scenario with OAM capabilities and functions.
 To make things simpler, the IPv6 streams and addressing removed to focus more on the OAM part.

 We will use the following topology, which consists: